Could This Mineral Deficiency Give You Diabetes?

 Surprisingly, it's true that magnesium levels and blood pressure are linked.
 Low magnesium can lead to higher blood pressure.
 This is because magnesium helps relax the smooth muscles in your arteries, allowing for better blood flow.

-But water flows freely if you let go (relaxation by magnesium).
-If we're not getting enough magnesium from our diet or supplements, our 'garden hoses' might stay squeezed.
+Blood flows freely if your arteries are able to relax.
+If we're not getting enough magnesium from our diet or supplements, our arteries might stay squeezed, preventing efficient blood flow.
 So, make sure to keep those hoses relaxed with sufficient magnesium.

 Overcoming Insulin Resistance with Magnesium